-Givenchy is a luxury French fashion and perfume house offering a brand of haute couture clothing, accessories, fragrances and cosmetics.
+Givenchy is a luxury French fashion and perfume house offering a brand of haute couture clothing, accessories, perfumes and cosmetics.

 The company is a member of Chambre Syndicale de la Haute Couture et du Pret-a-Porter (the Governing body for the French Fashion Industry) and is owned by LVMH Moët Hennessy Louis Vuitton, more commonly known as LVMH.

 Huibert James Taffin de Givenchy was born on the 20th February 1927 in Beauvais, France.
 Hubert founded the fashion house in 1952 where he quickly launched his first collection, the ‘Les Separables’, a collection which would undoubtedly leave a mark on the Fashion Industry and consisted of floaty skirts and puffy blouses.
 The blouse was known as the Bettina Blouse, after Bettina Graziani, the French Fashion model.

 Hubert earned a reputation for breaking with the current fashion and was nicknamed ‘Enfant Terrible of Haute Couture’.
 He received critical acclaim from both Vogue magazine and The New York Times with Vogue calling it a ‘Wonderful First Collection’, and The New York Times publishing an entire article entitled ‘A Star is Born’.
 L’Album du Figaro wrote “In one night, Hubert de Givenchy became one of fashion’s most famous children with his first collection.”

 The new style which incorporated spare lines, slender hips and slim silhouettes soon became popular with famous actresses across the globe.